 Implementing the TCFD

 Geospatial data can be used to track other environmental issues such as illegal fishing.
 Satellites spotting boats in marine reserves can provide the information required to fight the illegal fishing.
-Political will and resources are still required to actually stop and catch the perpetrators of environmental crimes.
+However, considerable political will and resources are still required to actually stop and catch the perpetrators of environmental crimes.

 Satellites can track a changing environment in real time and identify where and how companies are making an impact on the environment.